 Pre-Issuance Accrued Interest.
-A portion of the amount paid for the Notes offered pursuant to this offering will be allocable to interest that accrued prior to the date the Notes are purchased ("pre-issuance accrued interest").
-We intend to take the position that, on the first interest payment date for the Notes, a portion of the total interest received, in an amount equal to the pre-issuance accrued interest from March 1, 2016 to the date of delivery hereunder, will be treated as a return of such pre-issuance accrued interest and not as a payment of interest on the Notes.
-In that case, amounts treated as a return of pre-issuance accrued interest would not be taxable when received by a U.S. holder (as defined herein) but would reduce the U.S. holder's adjusted tax basis in the Notes by a corresponding amount (in the same manner as would a payment of principal).
-U.S.

-holders are urged to consult their tax advisors concerning the proper tax treatment of pre-issuance accrued interest.
+A portion of the amount paid for the 10-year fixed rate notes offered pursuant to this offering will be allocable to interest that accrued prior to the date the notes are purchased ("pre-issuance accrued interest").
+We intend to take the position that, on the first interest payment date for such notes, a portion of the total interest received, in an amount equal to the pre-issuance accrued interest from (and including) March 2, 2018 to the date of delivery hereunder, will be treated as a return of such pre-issuance accrued interest and not as a payment of interest on such notes.
+In that case, amounts treated as a return of pre-issuance accrued interest would not be taxable when received by a U.S. holder (as defined herein).
+U.S. holders are urged to consult their tax advisors concerning the proper tax treatment of pre-issuance accrued interest.

 Amortizable Bond Premium.
-If a U.S. holder acquires Notes for an amount that is greater than the stated principal amount of the Note (excluding any amounts attributable to pre-issuance accrued interest as described above), such holder will be considered to have amortizable bond premium equal to such excess.
+If a U.S. holder acquires Notes for an amount that is greater than the stated principal amount of the Notes (excluding any amounts attributable to pre-issuance accrued interest as described above), such holder will be considered to have amortizable bond premium equal to such excess.
 A U.S. holder may generally elect to amortize bond premium over the remaining term of the Notes using a constant yield method and to apply this amortized bond premium to offset income from interest payments at the time such interest is includable in income under the holder's regular method of U.S. federal income tax accounting.
 A holder who elects to amortize bond premium will be required to reduce its adjusted tax basis in the Notes by the amount of the premium used to offset interest income.
-This election to amortize bond premium will apply to all debt instruments (other than debt instruments the interest on which is excludable from gross income) held at the beginning of the first taxable year to which the election applies or which are acquired thereafter, and is irrevocable without the consent of the Internal Revenue Service.
+This election to amortize bond premium will apply to all debt instruments (other than debt instruments the interest on which is excludable from gross income) held at the beginning of the first taxable year to which the election applies or which are acquired thereafter, and is irrevocable without the consent of the IRS.
 If a U.S. holder does not elect to amortize bond premium, the amount of the premium will represent a portion of such holder's basis in the Notes and will therefore decrease the gain or increase the loss that would otherwise be recognized on the disposition of such Notes.
 U.S. Holders acquiring Notes for an amount greater than the stated principal amount of the Notes (excluding any amounts attributable to pre-issuance accrued interest as described above) are urged to consult their tax advisors concerning the tax treatment of bond premium and the advisability of any election to amortize such amounts.